nivesomas/busfinder/README.md

  ===========================================
  python main.py -d

- The -d option makes the screipt run as a daemon.
+ The -d option makes the script run as a daemon.
 It queries NextBus every 60 seconds and stores the location info of the closest buses in a MySQL database.
 The database can be read by any visualization software like Tableau for realtime map display of the buses